vimpunk/cratetorrent/DESIGN.md

   configure cratetorrent to buffer several pieces before flushing them to disk, or buffer at most `n` blocks, which may be fewer than is in a torrent's piece.)

+An additional complexity is that a piece may span several files.
+This way, every time we wish to save a piece, we need to look for its file boundaries and thus "partition" the piece, saving the partitions to its corresponding file.

 ##### Vectored IO
 A peer downloads pieces in 16 KiB blocks and to save overhead of concatenating